 In linguistics, students are taught how language evolves and how to analyze it based on how it is used.
 Linguists are trained to read between the lines, so to speak.
 Linguistic students learn efficient transcribing skills as they can contextually understand language as it is spoken.
-Additionally, linguists are capable of dissecting language and critiquing it based on related theories and ideas.
+Additionally, linguists are capable of dissecting language and critiquing it based on related theories and ideas, such as imagery literary definition.
 Furthermore, linguists know of the different ways and formats of presenting linguistic data.

 Linguistics students also learn the following skills that many employers would find valuable:

-Linguistics jobs are commonly available in fields such as education, communications, marketing, and public relations.
+Linguistics jobs are commonly available in fields such as education, communications, marketing, careers in library science, and public relations.
 Graduates of a linguistics course are likely to find great career opportunities from various employers, including the following:

 In 2019, the global language services industry was valued at $49.6 billion (Mazareanu, 2019).
 It is not surprising that there are many linguistics careers available to graduates, most of which will have them exhibit their linguistics knowledge and skills directly.
 However, linguistics degree graduates can also qualify for jobs outside the language service industry per se, such as computer programming, depending on their individual aptitudes.